CholGen/bacpage-resources/Writerside/topics/Phylogenetic-inference.md

             <code><b>[project-directory-name]</b>.ml.tree</code> file directly from the file browser.
         </step>
         <step>
             The phylogeny should now appear in the main FigTree window.
-Search through the tree for your samples, determine which samples they are closest to.
+Search through the tree for your samples and explore their relationship to other sequences in your background dataset
         </step>
     </step>
 </procedure>